 If you are going to use energy-efficient light bulbs, you need to become familiar with how to dispose of fluorescent tubes safely in your municipality.
+There are several options to choose from depending on your preference and location.

 How to Dispose of Fluorescent Tubes Safely